IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 4. `kube-controller-manager` runs controller processes.
 Each different controller is a separate process.
 5. `cloud-controller-manager` lets you link your cluster into your cloud providers API.

-The two components the are very important to us are the `kube-apiserver` and the `kube-controller-manager`.
+The two components that are very important for operator development are the `kube-apiserver` and the `kube-controller-manager`.
 Whenever an admin works with a tool such as the `kubectl` CLI, the admin is using the `kube-apiserver` to tell the control plane to manage the cluster in a certain way.
-In terms of operators, when we create a new operator, our new custom controller will be added to the `kube-controller-manager's` control loop so that it has the same core functionality as the other core
+When we create a new operator, our new custom controller will be added to the `kube-controller-manager's` control loop so that it has the same core functionality as the other core